Galef Says She Plans to Retire From Assembly (Updated)

 Galef, a Democrat whose 95th Assembly district also includes northern Westchester County and the Town of Kent in Putnam County, said she had made her decision after “much careful thought.”

 A former teacher in the Scarsdale school district, Galef was a Westchester County legislator when she won election to the Assembly in 1992, defeating Republican Lawrence Gomez in November of that year to represent what was then the 90th district.
-Philipstown and Kent were not initially part of the district but were added, along with Putnam Valley, after state Legislature boundaries were redrawn following the 2000 census.
+Philipstown and Kent were not initially part of the district but were added, along with Putnam Valley, after state legislative boundaries were redrawn using data from the 2000 census.

 Galef, whose seat became the 95th district and lost Putnam Valley after lines were drawn again following the 2010 census, defeated Republican Lawrence Chiulli in November 2020 to win a 15th term.
 The decision to not seek a 16th term in November was “very emotional” and Galef said she cried when notifying staff on Friday (Jan.
 7).